 The green route is smoother and wider and winds through relatively level woodland, but still makes for an interesting ride (see images below).
 There are three blue trails designed for moderate riders.
 These are narrower and have sharper turns, dips and bumps.
 There is also a red route which has a much steeper incline and created for the more experienced mountain biker.

-Lanhydrock have a full range of bikes for all heights and abilities, child seat mounts and they offer free helmets as standard.
+Lanhydrock have a full range of bikes for hire for all heights and abilities.
+Child seat mounts are also available and they offer free helmets as standard.

 Take a look at the trails: